jtmoon79/coverlovin2/README.md

 Google CSE settings must have "Image search" as "ON"  and "Search the entire web" as "OFF".

+If option --search-discogs is chosen then you must pass a Discogs Personal Access Token (PAT).
+A PAT is a forty character string generated at https://www.discogs.com/settings/developers with the button "Generate new token".
+Requires a discogs account.
+Discogs does rate-limit throttling which this program will wait on.
+It significantly increases the time to search for candidate album cover images.

+Shortcomings:

+- Does not handle Various Artist albums.

+- Multi-threading is only a rudimentary implementation.
+Does not efficiently queue non-overlapping tasks, i.e. the artist-album directory search phase must entirely finish before the album cover search phase begins, e.g. will not do HTTP searches as soon as possible.

 PyPi project: https://pypi.org/project/CoverLovin2/
 Source code: https://github.com/jtmoon79/coverlovin2